 Which team would you expect to be more successful at eliminating waste in the production process and staying on task?

-The team with the greater knowledge and training will naturally be better equipped to find opportunities to reduce scrap and other forms of waste that cost your company money.
+The team with the greater knowledge and training will naturally be better at reducing scrap and other forms of waste that cost your company money.
 They’ll make smarter use of your resources, and not have to go through nearly as many “trial and error” experiences to find out what does and does not work.

 Finding ways to keep these employees motivated to reduce scrap is another challenge altogether.